Jacques Parisot: Military career

 Then the Second World War broke out.
 On 3 September 1939, he was appointed medical consultant of the 8th Army.
-While he is based in Alsace, the chance of the circumstances is that the German offensive is triggered precisely.
-At the same time, general doctor Pilod, his Commander, was on his way to join a new assignment, and his replacement had not yet arrived.
-It doesn't matter; he faces and takes "leader initiatives", leading health formations so that they can ensure their role in the battle.
-Taken prisoner at Saint-Dié-des-Vosges, he catches severe dysentery, which led him to be declared unfit for any service: he was then sent back to his homes with the War Cross 39-45, decorated with a quote.
+While he is based in Alsace, he was taken prisoner at Saint-Dié-des-Vosges, where he catches severe dysentery, which led him to be declared unfit for any service.
+He was then sent back to his homes with the War Cross 39-45, decorated with a quote.

-He then joined the Resistance but was soon denounced.
-Alerted, he organised his escape, but worried about the consequences that his disappearance could have for his relatives and students, "he gave himself, on 4 June 1944 at 4 a.m., to the Germans who came to arrest him.
-Questioned by the Gestapo, he is sent to the Royallieu camp, then to the Neuengamme concentration camp.
+Parisot then joined the Resistance but was soon discovered.
+Alerted, he organised his escape, but worried about the consequences that his disappearance could have for his relatives and students, he gave himself, on 4 June 1944 at 4 a.m., to the Germans who came to arrest him.
+Questioned by the Gestapo, he wad sent to the Royallieu camp, then to the Neuengamme concentration camp.
 On 12 April 1945, he was part of a group of 360 prisoners who were far from the camp, and who, having arrived in Prague, discovered the collapse of the SS.
 He did not return to Lorraine until more than a month later, on 18 May 1945.
-Alerted, the Minister of War immediately proposes him to be elevated to the dignity of Grand Officer of the Legion of Honor, a decoration given to him by the General Jean de Lattre de Tassigny in Nancy.
+The Minister of War immediately proposes him to be elevated to the dignity of Grand Officer of the Legion of Honor, a decoration given to him by the General Jean de Lattre de Tassigny in Nancy.